 What3Trees is dedicated to reforestation and carbon offsetting.
-Using What3Words grid technology and soon, high-resolution satellite imagery, we will provide verifiable proof of tree growth, ensuring transparency and accountability.
+Using What3Words grid technology and soon, high-resolution satellite imagery, we will provide verifiable proof of every individual tree growth, ensuring transparency and accountability.

 Effective reforestation requires transparency.
 Many tree-planting initiatives lack verification, leaving donors uncertain.
 What3Trees will soon provide half-yearly updated satellite images, allowing contributors to track tree growth and impact.

-We focus on reforesting a rural area along the Kenyan coast near Malindi, primarily with coconut trees.
+We focus on reforesting and afforesting a rural area along the Kenyan coast near Malindi, primarily with coconut trees and soon with mangroves.
 These trees support local communities economically and environmentally, contributing to sustainable development, and high carbon sequestration.

-Through our upcoming involvement with SkyFi, we will provide half-yearly updated high-resolution satellite imagery of planted trees, offering a clear and verifiable record of their growth over time.
+Through our upcoming involvement with SkyFi in Q4 2025, we will provide half-yearly updated high-resolution satellite imagery of planted trees, offering a clear and verifiable record of their growth over time, along with a one time image of your tree upon planting in its location. the image will include your 3 word address which can be verified from your end once planted.

 ✔️ Seedling procurement costs